-The commode may be used in a bedroom or bathroom to raise the seat height of a toilet.
+The commode may be used in a bedroom or bathroom to raise theseat height of a toilet.
 Commodes are made with or without wheels.
-Wheeled commodes allow the caregiver to transport the client from the bedroom to the bathroom for toileting or showering.
+Wheeled commodes allow the caregiver to transport the tenant from the bedroom to the bathroom for toileting or showering.

-Please follow the prescribing therapist's instructions for how to use this equipment with an individual client.
+Please follow the prescribing therapist's instructions for howto use this equipment with an individual tenant.